Economic history of the United States: Trade and tariffs

 From the Civil War to 1913, the United States had a high tariff regime, as did most countries with the exception of Great Britain, which clung to free trade.

 Most Democrats wanted a lower tariff, but failed to make much difference.
 The Republican Party stressed the goal of rapid economic growth, as well as high wage rates for industrial workers.
-Indeed the high American wage rates attracted large numbers of skilled European workers, who filled the upper ranks of the American working class.
+Indeed, the high American wage rates attracted large numbers of skilled European workers, who filled the upper ranks of the American working class.
 According to Benjamin O. Fordham the United States: Protectionism had several important consequences for American foreign policy on both economic and security issues.
 It led to a focus on less developed areas of the world that would not export manufactured goods to the United States instead of on wealthier European markets.
 It limited the tactics available for promoting American exports, forcing policymakers to seek exclusive bilateral agreements or unilateral concessions from trading partners instead of multilateral arrangements.
 It inhibited political cooperation with other major powers and implied an aggressive posture toward these states.

 Early 20th century

 Economic growth and the 1910 break

-The period from 1890 to 1910 was one of rapid economic growth of above 4%, in part due to rapid population growth.
+The period from 1890 to 1910 was one of rapid economic growth of above 7%, in part due to rapid population growth.
 However, a sharp break in the growth rate to around 2.8% occurred from 1910 to 1929.
 Economists are uncertain what combination of supply and demand factors caused the break, but productivity growth was strong, enabling the labor cost per unit of output to decline from 1910 to 1929.
 The growth rate in hours worked fell 57% compared to the decline in the growth rate of output of 27%.
 It is generally accepted that the new technologies and more efficient business methods permanently shifted the supply and demand relationship for labor, with labor being in surplus (except during both world wars when the economy was engaged in war-time production and millions of men served in the armed forces).
 The technologies that became widespread after 1910, such as electrification, internal combustion powered transportation and mass production, were capital saving.
-Total non-residential fixed business fell after 1910 due to the fall of investment in structures.
+Total non-residential business fixed capital spending fell after 1910 due to the fall of investment in structures.